-A very important accessory requird for installation and removal of fuel bundles is an ultrasonic imaging system that allows the gantry crane operator to "see" inside the liquid sodium pool.
-This imaging system is required to accurately position the fuel bundles, to seal the connection between the hydraulic line and the active fuel bundle control portion actuator, to add and remove the indicator tube, to hook onto the fuel bundle for lifting and to address other mechanical issues under the liquid sodium surface.
+A very important accessory required for installation and removal of fuel bundles is an ultrasonic imaging system that allows the gantry crane operator to "see" inside the liquid sodium pool.
+This imaging system is required to easily and accurately position the fuel bundles, to seal the connection between the hydraulic line and the active fuel bundle control portion actuator, to add and remove the indicator tube, to hook onto the fuel bundle for lifting and to address other mechanical issues under the liquid sodium surface.
 When performing these operations the liquid sodium should be cooled to about 120 degrees C to minimize thermal stress on the ultrasonic imaging apparatus.

 ACTIVE FUEL BUNDLE STEEL CROSS SECTIONAL AREA: